Quadtree/LD54/plans/ideas.md

 We are doing large pixel style.
 4x4 pixels on a 1080p screen, so 8x8 pixels on my 4K screen.

 # TODO
-- Figure out what caused the freeze in level 6

 # Done
 - Restarting levels on defeat